Latest Blog Posts

 Commitments

 There might be a lot of commitments in your life.
-You might be volunteering, doing things out of guilt, involved in things that are no longer a priority in your life.
+You might be volunteering, doing things out of guilt, or involved in things that are no longer a priority in your life.
 Look at all the commitments and clear the ones that no longer interest you, you have outgrown or can be shared or delegated to someone else.
 Use your time in a way that allows you to you feel, fulfilled, passionate about the cause and excited to contribute.

 Clear items that you no longer need, use or want.
 When you’re decluttering decide how much is enough and start to let go of the excess.
-Make contributions to charities, sell items, donate them to worthy causes.
+Make contributions to charities, sell items, and donate them to worthy causes.
 Don’t pass things on to other people unless they want them.
 Check first before you drop something off.
 Recycle broken, damaged or very old items.
 Keep as much as you can out of the landfill.

 Download your Spring Clearing Guide